Info & Rules

 EUROPEAN ONEWHEEL

-At the end of the season, the EOL will host the European Onewheel Championship to crown the best rider in Europe.
+At the end of the season, the EOL will host the European Onewheel League Finals.

 After SiS in England, all the remaining available spots will go to the highest ranked riders on the EOL ranking who do not have a spot from an event.

-The European Onewheel Championship will happen on October 4th during the OWA event in Portugal.
+The EOL Finals will happen on October 4th during the OWA event in Portugal (Riders who qualify for this race will need to purchase the event ticket to participate).

 The winners, both male and female, will receive the following: